sh4deee/SecureVault/README.md

 Local storage works cross-platform (Linux, macOS) if USB features are disabled/removed.

-Thank you for using SecretVault — your secure personal data vault."
+Thank you for using SecretVault — your secure personal data vault.